 - (4) The well head of all wells shall be completed with a watertight sanitary well seal.
 The seal shall have at least a 3/4 inch unobstructed inspection port with a threaded well plug positioned to allow unrestricted access into the well with a water level measuring device. - (5) Except for (LPP) wells, all new nonexempt wells and all existing nonexempt wells upon pump replacement servicing shall be equipped with a Sch.
 40 PVC pipe extending from the surface inspection port to just above the pump assembly.
 This pipe must have an internal diameter of at least one (1) inch, be screened and vented to allow normal fluctuation of the water level, be capped on the bottom and at the surface, and allow unrestricted access into the well with a water level measuring device. - (6) For all exempt and (LPP) wells, the use of drop-pipe stabilizers or other devices that may obstruct free access to the water level with a water level measurement device is prohibited.
-Exception to this rule may be allowed with the installation of a water level measurement access pipe as required in Rule D(5) of this section. - (7) All wells shall be equipped with an easily accessible spigot/hose bib located between the well and any downstream equipment (valves, flowmeters, tanks, chlorinators, filters, etc.). - (8) All nonexempt wells drilled after August 14, 1989 shall be equipped with a water meter in accordance with District Rule 3-2.1. - (9) Surface completion requirements for all wells without specified standards in this rule (including but not limited to: alluvial wells, monitor wells, test wells, and certain exempt wells) shall, at minimum, be constructed to comply with State minimum standards.
+Exception to this rule may be allowed with the installation of a water level measurement access pipe as required in Rule D(5) of this section. - (7) All wells shall be equipped with an easily accessible spigot/hose bib located between the well and any downstream equipment (valves, flowmeters, tanks, chlorinators, filters, etc.). - (8) All nonexempt wells drilled after August 14, 1989, shall be equipped with a water meter in accordance with District Rule 3-2.1. - (9) ASR wells should, if feasible, be equipped with non-corrosive materials for any downhole piping or tubing necessary for recovery.
+Galvanized material should be avoided if possible. - (10) Surface completion requirements for all wells without specified standards in this rule (including but not limited to: alluvial wells, monitor wells, test wells, and certain exempt wells) shall, at minimum, be constructed to comply with State minimum standards.
 Other more stringent standards, to be determined by the District on a case-by-case basis, may also be required if necessary for groundwater quality protection and preservation.

-5-5.2 WELLS IN THE FRESHWATER AND SALINE EDWARDS MANAGEMENT ZONES
+5-5.2.
+WELLS IN THE FRESHWATER AND SALINE EDWARDS MANAGEMENT ZONES.